Ukratic/Media_bias/README.md

 Full hierarchical BERT topic modeling in *images* folder (too large to meaningfully display here).

 ## 3. Classification & dynamic distribution
+*Work in progress*

 - Plot dynamic topic distribution
-- Merge topics into something more readable & practical
+- Merge topics into something more readable & practical *current task*
+- Check labels and vocabulary consistency

+## 4. Analysis & political score
-*Work in progress*
+*Work in progress* : Graphs & exploration of bias.
+## 5. Dashboard
+*pending* : Presentation of process and analysis results.
+## 6. Training a new BERT model
+*pending* : Use the newly labeled data to train a sentiment analysis model on french news articles.